DataStax-Examples/quickstart-java/README.md

 * **logback.xml** - A logging configuration to assist with more detailed logging as needed.

 ## How this works
-To get started, read through the comments in the `main()` method of the CassandraWithNetflix class to familiarize yourself with the steps for interacting with your own Cassandra database.
+To get started, read the `main()` method of the CassandraWithNetflix class comments to learn the steps for interacting with your own Cassandra database.
 The methods invoked by the `main()` method are created to provide more flexibility for modifications as you learn.

 ## Setup and running

 ### Prerequisites
-If running [DataStax Desktop](https://www.datastax.com/blog/2020/05/learn-cassandra-datastax-desktop), no prerequisites will be required.
+If running [DataStax Desktop](https://www.datastax.com/blog/2020/05/learn-cassandra-datastax-desktop), no prerequisites are required.
 The Cassandra instance is provided with the DataStax
 Desktop stack as part of container provisioning.

-If not using DataStax Desktop, spin up your own local instance of Cassandra exposing its address and port to align with settings in the **application.conf**.
-This file is located in the **resources** folder.
+If not using DataStax Desktop, spin up your own local instance of Cassandra exposing its address and port to align with settings in `resources/application.conf`.

 As you experiment with local customizations to the source, know that the example supports Java version 14.